This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Pretzel Salt

-If you don’t have pretzel salt already, Amazon sells it: pretzel salt.
 Or, I bet a well-stocked grocery store might carry it (just look on the bottom shelf).
+And, if you want to skip the pretzel salt, simply go with a chunky coarse sea salt.

 And find my shop on Amazon for recommendations on cool tools